 Flare (also known as glare or veiling flare/glare) by definition is unwanted light in an image that did not originate from the related scene object.
-Flare can occur from multiple sources and when present, can greatly disrupt the quality of an image.
+Flare can occur from multiple sources and, when present, can significantly disrupt the quality of an image.

 Veiling flare vs. image flare

-Both veiling flare and image flare can have a negative impact on the final image.
+Both veiling flare and image flare can hurt the final image.
 For example, veiling flare, according to ISO 93581, describes flare from a traditional camera lens.
 It is measured for just the lens removed from the camera.
 ISO 9358 outlines the test methods and procedures for analyzing veiling flare.

 Image flare, meanwhile, describes the flare that occurs in the final processed image of a camera such as a mobile device.
-In many cases, the lens cannot be detached from the camera and it is unknown if a certain amount of flare originates from the lens, the camera, or even the image processing in the camera.
+In many cases, detaching the camera lens is not possible.
+It is unknown if a certain amount of flare originates from the lens, the camera, or even the camera's image processing.
 As a result, ISO 188442 was created to outline a systematic approach to evaluating image flare for all types of cameras.

 How does flare occur?

-Flare can occur from many different variables including those from natural causes and those from the hardware components of the camera system.
+Flare can occur from many different variables, including those from natural causes and those from the camera system's hardware components.

 Sources for flare include:

-- Everything between the object and the front lens of the camera, e.g., haze or dust in the air.
+- Everything between the object and the camera's front lens, e.g., haze or dust in the air.

 - Interreflections between the optical parts of the lens and dust and dirt on the lens elements.